-- Alterna Bank: 2.35%
+- EQ Bank: 3.00%*

 Best High-Interest Rate TFSA Accounts in Canada

 A comparison of TFSA savings accounts interest rates shows that the best rates are currently being offered by online-only banks and credit unions.
 The difference in rates between online banks vs. Big banks can be significant.

-For example, as of May 10, 2019, I can find TFSA savings rates as high as 2.50% (offered by motusbank) compared to as low as 0.75% (offered by a Big 5 bank).
+For example, as of May 2023, I can see TFSA savings rates as high as 3.45%* (offered by online banks) compared to as low as 0.05% (offered by a Big 5 bank).

 In addition to great rates, other perks to look for in a great TFSA savings account include:

 - No restrictions on transactions, including transfers and withdrawals